szyang78/EC601_PROJECT2/hw2.group2/README.md

-#This project is excerpted from a project from another class(EC500) which utilizes google map APIs
+#This project is excerpted from a project from another class(EC500) that I took before which utilizes google map APIs

 #There are two files in this folder named: speedin_kph and speedin_mph that shows the different speeds shown with different metric systems.
 These are screenshots of how the program is run.